RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/using-oss-cluster-api.md

 ## Enabling OSS Cluster API support for Active-Active databases from the command line

-You can enable OSS Cluster API support for Active-Active databases, but only when you create the database.

 For a new RS Active-Active database, to enable the OSS Cluster API from the command line:

 1. To create an Active-Active database with OSS Cluster API, run: